Cincinnati Birth Injury Attorney

 Birth injuries can be devastating, with severe long-term consequences for the child and their families.
 The injured child may require life-long support, such as multiple surgeries, extensive therapy, and special accommodations to achieve the best quality of life possible.
 A birth injury lawsuit will allow you to seek compensation for your child’s injuries to ensure his or her current and future needs are met.

-If you believe you or your newborn were injured as a result of medical negligence, we urge you to contact our Cincinnati birth injury attorneys at Slater & Zurz.
+If you believe you or your newborn were injured as a result of medical negligence, we urge you to contact our Cincinnati personal injury attorneys at Slater & Zurz.
 We will carefully assess your situation and determine how to proceed to get you the best resolution possible.
 We routinely work with a team of medical specialists to quickly and accurately identify negligence that may have resulted in your or your baby’s injuries.
 We will then work diligently to hold the negligent party accountable.

 Birth injury lawsuits and other medical malpractice lawsuits can be complex and take some time to resolve.
 Our experienced litigators have the knowledge, dedication, and resources necessary to advocate effectively on your behalf to seek justice and the maximum compensation possible.
 Contact Slater & Zurz any time, day or night, by calling 888.534.4850.